-Google Home six times better at searches than Amazon Echo according to independent study
+Google Home six times better at searches than Amazon Echo according to independent study10

 Neither Siri nor Cortana could be reached for comment.